-Visiting Peyto Lake requires getting a Banff National Park pass (free in 2017)*.
+Visiting Peyto Lake requires getting a Banff National Park pass.

 Peyto Lake Lookout: Peyto Lake is in Waputik Valley at the north end of Banff National Park, close to the British Columbia/Alberta Border.

 Peyto Lake is most popular purely as eye candy from a lookout point a few minutes off the highway.
 Signage is not the best so keep your eyes peeled.
-Heading north from Banff or Calgary, it will be on your left hand side (see exact location on Google maps).
+Heading north from Banff or Calgary, it will be on your left-hand side.

 Bow Valley Summit: Most tourists end their visit at the Peyto Lake Lookout after they've gotten their photos, so if you want a more elevated, quieter, and less crowded view, continue on to the Bow Valley Summit.
-From the platform, turn left and follow a paved trail uphill to a three way split, where you'll take the middle path, which switch backs up the mountain, through alpine meadow, to the Bow Valley Summit that gives among the highest panoramic views of the Rockies and glacial lakes.
+From the platform, turn left and follow a paved trail uphill to a three-way split, where you'll take the middle path, which switchbacks up the mountain, through an alpine meadow, to the Bow Valley Summit that gives among the highest panoramic views of the Rockies and glacial lakes.

 Peyto Lake Shoreline: Peyto Lake itself is fairly inaccessible, and because there is limited recreational activity, most people are content to simply survey it from above; but, if you have the determination to dip your toe in its icy waters, head down the path from the Peyto Lake Lookout.
 Be advised the journey a is steep one with no switchbacks.
 Getting down and back should take about an hour.

-Peyto Lake Lookout is open year-round, but is most popular by far during the summer months.
+Peyto Lake Lookout is open year-round but is most popular by far during the summer months.
 Spring is beautiful because the lake has melted and flowers are out.
-Fall offers a different, crisp take on the lake, but the surrounding forest is largely coniferous, so there is no fall foliage colour to speak of.
-Winter has its own benefits if you're a hardy, more adventurous traveller, but you do not get to see the colour of the lake because it is frozen and likely snow-covered.
+Fall offers a different, crisp take on the lake, but the surrounding forest is largely coniferous, so there is no fall foliage color to speak of.
+Winter has its own benefits if you're a hardy, more adventurous traveler, but you do not get to see the color of the lake because it is frozen and likely snow-covered.

-The Peyto Lake Lookout gets very busy with selfie stick wielding crowds, which can dampen the overall effect of this natural wonder.
-Head there in early morning (before 9 or 10 am) or later afternoon to avoid this commotion.
+The Peyto Lake Lookout gets very busy with selfie stick-wielding crowds, which can dampen the overall effect of this natural wonder.
+Head there in the early morning (before 9 or 10 am) or later afternoon to avoid this commotion.

 Looking at Peyto Lake, taking a photo and getting back into the car, is really what most people do here, but hiking up to the Bow Valley Summit is second.